-Spiced Rosemary Bacon - this flavorful bacon is baked in the oven and seasoned with a sweet-savory spice herb mixture.
+This oven-baked Spiced Rosemary Bacon is seasoned with a sweet-savory spice herb mixture.
 Delicious with pancakes and eggs or add to sandwiches, salads, and more.

 Bacon is one of my favorite indulgences.
 I love eating it for breakfast alongside eggs or pancakes.
 I love adding it to salads, pasta, risotto, and sandwiches.
 And of course, I love practically anything that is wrapped in bacon!

 I seasoned this rosemary bacon with a sweet and savory mixture that takes this bacon to the next level.
 Eat it as is... it's addicting!
 Or add it to other dishes, like a BLT... it's life-changing in a BLT!
 Additionally, I baked this rosemary bacon in the oven which is the easiest way to cook bacon.

 I prefer thick-cut bacon for its meaty bite, but you can also use regular-sliced bacon.
 I seasoned this spiced rosemary bacon with a sweet and savory rub made of:

 Making bacon in the oven is my favorite way to cook bacon... and for many reasons.

 - It's less messy.
 There's no greasy splatter on the stove.
 And lining the baking sheet with foil provides for easy clean-up.